colugomusic/ent/README.md

 I recommend designing your data so that when a row is zero-initialized, it is recognizable as an "unused" row.
 When iterating over the table with `find` or `visit`, every row will be visited, regardless of whether or not it is in use, so you might want to skip the invalid rows depending on what you are doing.
 I am not an expert on writing data-oriented software but I think this kind of behavior is typical (because of the way CPUs work, iterating over a contiguous block of tightly-packed data and simply skipping the rows you're not interested in will often be faster than doing anything more clever.)

-The `ent::lock` annotation is used to inidicate the parts of the API which will take a lock on a mutex to do their work.
+The `ent::lock` annotation is used to indicate the parts of the API which will take a lock on a mutex to do their work.
 If a function doesn't have `ent::lock_t` as its first argument, then it is realtime-safe.

 # Usage